raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 - `foldr` associates its folding function from the right.

 In sum, the order of *consuming* values and the order of *associating* a folding function are two separate concepts.

+And our takeaway about `reduce`?
+It's a handy way to `foldl` arrays, but it's just for arrays and it's just for when left-association is all we need.
+But when we want more, `foldl` annd `foldr` are just a few lines of code.
+We can write them ourselves, or, if they are in a library, they're easy to understand.

 (discuss on [/r/javascript](https://www.reddit.com/r/javascript/comments/64qv2a/a_quick_look_at_reduce_foldl_foldr_and/))